-What to do with VIA Rail?
+What to do with Via Rail?
 Ottawa weighs multibillion-dollar boost to passenger rail

 “Ottawa’s a lovely town to visit, but not for five minutes at the station.
 It’s not exactly a thrilling side trip,” he said.

-Another new detail that has emerged is the role Kingston would play as a “hub” for communities on along the existing CN line currently used by Via that runs along the shore of Lake Ontario and the Saint Lawrence River.
+Another new detail that has emerged is the role Kingston would play as a “hub” for communities along the existing CN line currently used by Via that runs along the shore of Lake Ontario and the Saint Lawrence River.

 According to Kingston Mayor Brian Paterson, he’s been informed by Via that his city would become a “hub,” and that many trains would start and end their routes in Kingston.
 That would make it easier for passengers to make day trips to Montreal, Toronto or Ottawa.
 These trains would also serve the existing stops along the CN route.
 These Via routes would still have to share track with freight, but Mr. Paterson said that should be much easier to manage when more of Via’s trains are operating on the proposed new line.